fifteenhex/sordplay/README.md

 - There is space for 258KB of 4864s but only half are populated
 - The numbers on the edge connector side and the numbers on the face plate side are a bit confusing around 10

+- dip 2 controls the beep on boot?